othomantegazza/sunday-blues/content/post/2019-06-23-genetic-privacy.md

 The DNA sequence of all humans is very similar.
 As a rule of thumb, the more similar two organisms are, the more similar their DNA sequence is; while a plant and a human, a yeast and a human, a bacteria and a human, will have pretty different DNA sequences, human and other animals and humans and humans will have highly similar sequences.
 Among organisms, the alphabet is always the same, the grammar might change slightly, the content might vary widely.

-Since the DNA sequence of all human is similar, understanding what information is stored in it is a long process of association. one we can identify the small differences of DNA sequence (polymorphisms) and try to associate something to them, some physical aspect, some illness, some peculiar behaviour(?).
+Since the DNA sequence of all human is similar, understanding what information is stored in it is a long process of association. one we can identify the small differences of DNA sequence (polymorphisms) and try to associate something to them, some physical aspect, some illness, some peculiar behavior(?).
 The differences are sometime down to changes in a single character (nucleotide) out of billions, and trying to associate something to them takes a lot of observations and statistics.

 ## What DNA tells about you